sun2rise/famous-webpack-seed/README.md

 * The `--reload` flag enables live reloading, and points Cordova to your **webpack-dev-server**.

-* The `--content-base` flag ensures the correct `cordova.js` will be loaded.
-(Cordova and plugin javascript is different for each platform).
+* The `--ios` or `--android` flags ensure the correct Cordova and plugin javascript is loaded.
+The javascript is different for each platform and located at `platform/ios/www ` or `platform/android/assets/www `.

 ####Production:
 ```bash